lgreski/practicalmachinelearning/index.md

 Count        3348   2279   2054   1930   2165
 Percentage   28%    19%    17%    16%    18%

-Category A represents the exercises that were completed according to specification, about 28% of the total number of exercises measured across the six participants in the study.
+Category A represents the exercises that were completed according to specification, approximately 28% of the total number of exercises measured across the six participants in the study.
 Exercise quality varies significantly within and between persons, as illustrated in the following barplot.

 ![](index_files/figure-html/unnamed-chunk-3-1.png)